A survey on knowledge-enhanced multimodal learning: Knowledge

-Other investigations question if all participating modalities contribute equally to the learned representations, proving that during inference, the contribution of language is more prominent than vision in both single-stream and two-stream encoder architectures.
+Other investigations question whether all participating modalities contribute equally to the learned representations, proving that during inference, the contribution of language is more prominent than vision in both \textbf{\textit{single-stream}} and \textbf{\textit{double-stream encoder}} architectures.
 Nevertheless, rich visual knowledge is encoded in pre-training, effectively capturing visual relationships \cite{survey6}.
-Such observations can offer valuable insights in the complex pre-training procedure and provide enhancements on the knowledge acquired, towards more high-quality, flexible and robust implicit knowledge bases.
+Such observations are able to offer valuable insights to the complex pre-training procedure and provide enhancements on the knowledge acquired, towards more high-quality, flexible and robust implicit knowledge bases.

-Pre-training holds the advantage that it can exploit unlabelled data for achieving a generic understanding of language \cite{bert, gpt3}, which can serve as an initial point for linguistic or VL tasks.
+Pre-training holds the advantage that it can exploit unlabelled data for achieving a generic understanding of language \cite{bert, gpt3}, which serves as an initial point for linguistic or VL tasks.
 In most multimodal cases however, a level of supervision is required, such as the need for paired images and captions.
 The current abundance of paired image-text samples resolves the labelling issue up to some point, at least for general-purpose domains.
-The raw nature of linguistic, visual and paired image-text data that are typically used for pre-training alleviate the need for a strict representation, which would limit the flexibility of incorporated knowledge in many aspects, including storage, expressivity and accessibility \cite{implicit}.
-Additionally, the automatic incorporation of extra information by repeating pre-training or performing fine-tuning can help extending and refining the required implicit knowledge, contrary to handcrafted knowledge bases which are hard to be extended at scale.
+The raw nature of linguistic, visual and paired image-text data that are typically used for pre-training alleviates the need for a strict representation, which would limit the flexibility of incorporated knowledge in many aspects, including storage, expressivity and accessibility \cite{implicit}.
+Furthermore, the automatic incorporation of additional information by repeating pre-training or performing fine-tuning can help extending and refining the required implicit knowledge, contrary to handcrafted knowledge bases which are hard to be extended at scale.
 Even though such pre-training procedures are very expensive computationally, luckily pre-trained transformer models are offered to the research community in ready-to-use models.
 Transfer learning can then effectively leverage existing implicit knowledge sources achieving impressing results in various tasks, which accounts for many advancements in VL tasks and transformer-based implementations in general.